Poisson-Dirichlet asymptotics in condensing particle systems: Application to interacting particle systems and conclusion

 This underlines the mechanism that leads to condensation in such systems: Sites with occupation numbers different from $A+1$ are stable and eject particles at rates of order $1$.
 Sites with occupation number $A+1$ are unstable and eject a particle at diverging rate of order $L$, creating a sharp threshold between bulk sites ($\eta_x \leq A$) and cluster sites ($\eta_x >A+1$).
+Note that with \eqref{eq_ident_inv_prod_meas2} the same effect could be achieved by a vanishing rate of arrival onto sites with occupation number $A$.
 If in the thermodynamic limit

 i.e.\ the total density exceeds the expectation of the uniform bulk distribution, the system exhibits a condensation transition with mass fraction $1-\rho_c /\rho$ in the condensate.
 Heuristically, the excess mass is expelled from the bulk and accumulates in stable clusters with occupation numbers larger than $A+1$.
 The particular form of the rates for those clusters leads to a macroscopic phase with Poisson-Dirichlet statistics PD$_{[0,1-\rho_c /\rho]}(\theta )$, which follows from Theorem \ref{THEO_SPECIALISED_MAIN} and is illustrated in Figure~\ref{fig:images}.
 Clearly, the weights $(w_L)_L$ converge uniformly to $w$ and therefore satisfy both Assumption \ref{aspt_B1_uniform_conv} and \ref{aspt_B3_theta}.
 The same process with rates $d u_L (n)$ corresponds to asymptotically vanishing exit rates from stable sites, which is simply a time change and leads of course to the same stationary behaviour.